 A steeply-raked windshield and fast-sloping rear pillars are intended to give the Verano a decidedly sporty look, culminating in a rear end that is fairly unique within the Buick lineup.
 However, some might not agree with Buick's decision to use chrome accents on the rear taillights.

 The Verano's cabin continues the theme of luxury and elegance, featuring a flowing dash and center stack along with plenty of pleasant materials.
-The Verano is available with a number of premium features, including a heated steering wheel, heated front seats, touch screen navigation and Bluetooth connectivity.
+All Veranos come standard with Buick's IntelliLink infotainment system, which provides voice command smartphone access in addition to streaming audio through Pandora and Stitcher SmartRadio.
+A number of other premium features are optional, including a heated steering wheel, heated front seats and touch screen navigation.

 Despite its entry-level designation, Buick engineers went gone to great lengths to ensure the Verano's cabin is as quiet as possible to give the little car a luxurious feel.
 The Verano is fitted with details like hydraulic ride bushings, a five-layer headliner, triple sealed doors and 4.85-mm laminated glass to keep as much noise out of the cabin as possible.